raiden3107/planZcreatives-challenge/README.md

 will no longer have to run on Localhost.
 I have also integerated chartJS for the demo of how it can be used for the data.

 When you download the project folder, run the command "npm run dev" to start the program and you can fire the API's from the postman by finding the desired API in my code.
+Also run "npm install" to download the node_modules folder.

 Hope it is satisfactory.